 Find Cheap Auto Insurance Quotes in Your Area

-Personal injury protection is not mandatory in the state of Maryland.
+Personal injury protection is not mandatory in Maryland.
 However, Maryland insurance companies are required to offer a minimum of $2,500 of PIP coverage when writing auto insurance policies.
-And while you can waive PIP coverage for yourself, you typically cannot waive it for passengers riding in your car or any pedestrians you may injure.
+You can waive PIP coverage for yourself, however, you typically cannot waive it for passengers riding in your car or any pedestrians you may injure.
 If you carry PIP insurance, it will cover medical expenses for you and your passengers if you're involved in an accident, before your medical insurance kicks in.

 What Does Personal Injury Protection (PIP) Cover?